 During the simulations, unwanted signal levels from all BSs and UEs were included and then compared with the protection level of RAS.
 RAS protection level used in this study is -173 dBm as in Recommendation ITU-R RA.769-2 with time percentage of 2 %.
-Propagation models described in Recommendations ITU-R P.1546-4 and P.452 were used in the studies.
+Propagation models described in Recommendations ITU-R P.1546-5 and P.452-16 were used in the studies.

-A cellular environment (hexagonal clutter) was used for modelling in SEAMCAT consisting of 19 cells (2-tiers tri-sector 3GPP layout) and wrap-around technique to reduce the number of cells required in the simulations of endless network and consequently to enable faster simulation run times.
+A cellular environment (hexagonal cluster) was used for modelling in SEAMCAT consisting of 19 cells (2-tiers tri-sector 3GPP layout) and wrap-around technique to reduce the number of cells required in the simulations of endless network and consequently to enable faster simulation run times.
 The geographical separation of the victim receiver and interferer LTE network was modelled by specifying the modelled cellular cell as laying at the edge of the network and thus as if the cellular system extending to one side only.
-For this simulation, left-hand side and right-hand side networks where applied simultaneously.
-This is illustrated in the Figure 261, where DE is RAS distance from the network edge, DC is distance from hexagonal clutter centre, RC is clutter maximum range, and α is central (network visibility) angle.
+For this simulation right-hand side network was applied.
+This is illustrated in the Figure 55, where DE is RAS distance from the network edge, DC is distance from hexagonal cluster centre, RC is cluster maximum range, and α is central (network visibility) angle.